The following evaluation modes are available:

 4.0+By using the Show Value On Selection Change functionality:

 - In the Debug tool window toolbar click the Settings icon and select the Show Value On Selection Change option from the popup menu.

-automatically appears under the selection and changes each time you change the selection:
+the expression value automatically appears under the selection and changes each time you change the

 By manually invoking the tooltip with the expression value: